telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/use-multiselect-as-custom-editor.md

 # Use MultiSelect as Custom Editor in Grid

-The example below demonstrates how to use the Kendo UI MultiSelect as a custom editor in the Kendo UI Grid widget.
+The following example demonstrates how to use the Kendo UI MultiSelect as a custom editor in the Kendo UI Grid widget.

 ###### Example